What I’m reading

 Rutger Bregman

 An excellent read – my top pick for 2020!
 It is thought provoking, informative and counter-intuitive.
-Bregman challenges our predisposition that as humans we are inherently wicked or inclined to think and do bad things.
-Using a plethora of research and stories, he uses research to present examples and evidence of human kindness throughout history, complete with […]
+Bregman challenges our predisposition that as humans we are inherently wicked or inclined to […]

 Unscaled: How AI and a New Generation of Upstarts Are Creating the Economy of the Future